MeowAlienOwO/unnc-mdreport-template/contents/section_3_done_works.md

 2. Once the item comes, find a empty piece of that type of item and put it into the bin.

-We use a state monitor to detect whether the plan should changed.
-This ususally happens when there is no more empty pieces for a certain type.
+We use a state monitor to detect whether the plan should be changed.
+This usually happens when there is no more empty pieces for a certain type.
 Once detected, we will predict the number of types of incoming items, and re-generate plan according to prediction.
 The planning procedure is simply doing column generation on the expected whole sequence or prediction of sub-sequence.

-We made several experiment with stationary distribution, non-stationary distribution and mixed distribution.
+We made several experiments with stationary distribution, non-stationary distribution and mixed distribution.
 We compared our work with simple DRL model and Best Fit heuristics, shown better performance in most case if we have good prediction quality.
 By the time of writing annual report, this work was